Eyeless in Gaza (band)

-Eyeless In Gaza are an English musical duo of Martyn Bates and Peter Becker, based in Nuneaton, Warwickshire.
+Eyeless in Gaza are an English musical duo of Martyn Bates and Peter Becker, based in Nuneaton, Warwickshire.
 They have described their music as "veer[ing] crazily from filmic ambiance to rock and pop, industrial funk to avant-folk styles."
 Formed in 1980, the group went into hiatus in 1987, re-emerging in 1993.

 History

 1979-1982: avant-garde beginnings

 Martyn Bates had grown up in Bedworth, England, in a staunchly Methodist family with "undercurrents of magic", and had listened to folk music from an early age, subsequently being inspired by the first wave of post-punk.
-He was in a very early lineup of the Coventry-based band Reluctant Stereotypes (which played a unclassifiable brand of art-rock incorporating both progressive rock and ska), and also released a cassette of experimental electronic music in 1979.
+He was in a very early lineup of the Coventry-based band Reluctant Stereotypes, and also released a cassette of experimental electronic music in 1979 under the name of Migraine Inducers.
 Peter Becker had played in a covers band before buying and experimenting with a Wasp synthesizer (he released a solo cassette-album in June 1980 and a second a year later).